parimalSavaj/videoTube/README.md

 - get content from req.body
 - validate this data
-- create tweet set content and owner using req.user._id
+- create tweet set content and owner using req.user.\_id
+- send response

+> `24. get tweet by user id`

+- get user id from req.params
+- validate this user id
+- get all tweet based on this user id
 - send response